EIT First Time Applying in Canada

 You may be granted exemption from examinations if:

-- You have an undergraduate engineering degree and at least 7 years of engineering experience or you have graduated from an ECSA-accredited program (South Africa) prior to 1999.
-The decision to grant a reduction or an exemption is based on the results of a 1-hour interview held at our office.
+• You have an undergraduate engineering degree and at least 5 years of engineering experience under the direct supervision of a professional registrant (or equivalent).
+The decision to grant a reduction or an exemption is based on the results of an interview.

-- You have an undergraduate degree or equivalent in applied science, engineering, geoscience, science or technology; and have written and passed the US Fundamentals of Engineering and the Principles and Practice of Engineering exams in the discipline of registration for which you are applying, or
+• You have an undergraduate degree or equivalent in applied science, engineering, geoscience, science or technology; and have written and passed the US Fundamentals of Engineering and the Principles and Practice of Engineering exams in the discipline of registration for which you are applying.

 In order to become a registrant of Engineers and Geoscientists BC you must be of good character and repute.
 Good character connotes moral and ethical strength and includes integrity, candor, honesty and trustworthiness.
 All of our registrants are held accountable to a Code of Ethics that governs the way an individual practices his or her profession.
 We will review the information provided in your application to ensure that you meet these standards.